 For classroom exercises and innovative ways of teaching race, check out the Guess My Race app by Michael Baran.
 This app is more geared at the United States.
 For an offline and more international version, see Take the race test at Guido Barbujani’s website (in collaboration with Todd Disotell).
 For a discussion of how to use these concepts in Introduction-to-Anthropology via research in Rwanda, see the Torso and Oblong blog-post Race and Consequence: “Reality” and Social Constructs.

 Some might wonder to what extent it is necessary to teach race as a social construction.
-In Race Redux I noted how I spend less time these days talking with undergraduates about social construction and more time talking about racism.
+In my discussion of Traditional Race Ideas I noted how I spend less time these days talking with undergraduates about social construction and more time talking about racism.
 The query from Michel-Rolph Trouillot: “Is racism a delusion about race?
 Or is race made salient by racism?
-That is the crux of the matter” (Adieu Culture: A New Duty Arises, 111) has been rattling around in my mind ever since I tried to write The Headline I Wish We Were Reading.
-Unfortunately, I have too often believed while teaching race that clearing up delusions about race would diminish racism, rather than tackling how racism makes race salient–see Social Construction of Race = Conservative Goldmine.
+That is the crux of the matter” (Adieu Culture: A New Duty Arises, 111) has been rattling around in my mind ever since I tried to write The Headline We Should be Reading.
+Unfortunately, I have too often believed that clearing up delusions about biological race would diminish racism, rather than tackling how racism makes race salient–see Social Construction of Race = Conservative Goldmine.

-I’ve recently tried to update this material in the blog-section Race Reconciled Re-Debunks Race as well as the adjoining sections Race Revival – Attacking Anthropology on Race and Race Becomes Biology.
+There is more material available on the page titled Race Reconciled Re-Debunks Race as well as the adjoining sections Race Revival: Anthropology Attacked on Race & Science and Race Becomes Biology.

 It’s a lot to keep up with–I’ve had even more great book suggestions and updates for the post on Whiteness is a project, not a skin tone–so there are a lot of resources on teaching race–and racism–anthropologically.

 What matters here is how the changing construction of whiteness intersects with the maintenance of a white/black divide that structures all race relations in the United States.
 Whether significant numbers of the people now called Latinos or Asian Americans–or the significant numbers of their known “mixed” offspring with whites–will become probationary whites and thus reinforce the structure is an important indicator of the future of race relations in the United States.
-(2003:151, Global Transformations)
+(Global Transformations, 2003:151)